tedklin/dynamical/docs/design.md

         - Inspired by numerous C++ libraries, including the one and only STL.
         - Can keep self-defined objects relatively "lightweight" without loss of functionality.
 3. User-focused
-    - Keep in mind the applications this library could be used in and design around that.
+    - Keep in mind the applications a library like this could be used for and design around that.

 ## state_space